본문 바로가기

 Trump to Announce Next Fed Chair in January...Considers Lawsuit Against Powell

-President Donald Trump of the United States announced that he plans to reveal his nominee for the next Federal Reserve (Fed) Chair in January, and reiterated that he may file a lawsuit against current Fed Chair Jerome Powell, thereby increasing pressure on Powell.
+President Donald Trump of the United States announced plans to reveal his nominee for the next Federal Reserve (Fed) Chair in January, and reiterated that he may file a lawsuit against current Fed Chair Jerome Powell, thereby increasing pressure on Powell.

 Trump to Announce Next Fed Chair in January...Considers Lawsuit Against Powell Donald Trump, President of the United States.
 Photo by Getty Images Yonhap News